 Joel Trambley, MD, PhD, is a local physician and LGBT activist.
-Dr. Trambley currently works for Family Health Centers of San Diego focusing on LGBT care and Hepatitis C treatment.
-Prior to joining FHCSD, he spent 9 years as a hospitalist and teacher at UCSD.
+Dr. Trambley currently is the Program Director of Internal Medicine Residency at UHS Southern California Medical Education Consortium.
+Prior to this role, he spent 9 years as a hospitalist and teacher at UCSD.
 In 2007, Dr. Trambley began working with the Human Rights Campaign San Diego Steering Committee as Political Co-Chair, and became a Steering Committee Co-Chair in 2012.
 He has been involved in the “No on 8” campaign, Marriage Equality USA, the San Diego LGBT Community Leadership Council Public Policy Advisory Committee, and electoral politics.
 He is a two term Chair of the City of San Diego Human Relations Commission and write the “Politically Aware” column in San Diego LGBT Weekly.

 John Laird was known and loved throughout San Diego both for his big heart and generous spirit, and as a dedicated LGBT community activist and volunteer.
 A former Marine, in 1981 John moved to San Diego, where he met his lifetime partner and husband, Aaron Borovoy.
 They were legally married on July 3, 2008.